 Sunset In My Hometown started in unfamiliar territory for me: the world of rap music.
-The movie’s main character Hak-soo (Park Jung-min) is a rapper who has participated in popular TV show Show Me The Money for six consecutive years.
+The movie’s main character Hak-soo (Park Jeong-min) is a rapper who has participated in popular TV show Show Me The Money for six consecutive years.
 He’s considered good in his craft but for some reason, he couldn’t succeed.
 It felt like the movie intentionally showed Hak-soo was struggling because he was being held back by something; which was then revealed to be his past.

 Things get clearer when Hak-soo reluctantly went back to his hometown, Byeonsan, after receiving a phone call about his father’s health condition.
 This is where the movie finally got my full attention.
 We got to know our protagonist better through the people in his past.
 The back and forth from the present timeline to flashback scenes were seamlessly included in the narrative.
 It was like I was there with Hak-soo in his hometown, meeting with people he grew up with, and reminisce memories together.

 The bits and pieces of his past also explained why he turned out that way.
 Through Sun-mi (Kim Go-eun), Hak-soo realized he was getting nowhere because he was a wandering lost soul.
 And if I’ll pick my favorite scene from the movie it will always be Hak-soo’s conversations with Sun-mi particularly the one where Sun-mi literally slap some sense to Hak-soo.